poohcom1/twitter-art-tags/README.md

 ## Installation

-0. Install Greasemonkey extension on Firefox if not already added.
+0. Install Greasemonkey or Violentmonkey extension on Firefox if not already added.
 1. Find the latest [release](https://github.com/poohcom1/twitter-art-tags/releases).
 2. Copy the script from the release and add it to Greasemonkey.

 ## Usage

 -   Only tweets with images can be tagged.
--   Images are cached locally for fast load.
+-   Images are cached for fast load.
+-   Use the sync feature to sync tags across different machines.
+This is completely optional; everything is stored locally otherwise.

 ![twitter-art-tags_example](https://github.com/poohcom1/twitter-art-tags/assets/74857873/dcf52dd9-2334-4c7c-a982-ab66bf759585)